Our story

 Act and Rules

-Although the Rules that were approved in 2020 worked well, the Council reviewed them in 2023 to ensure they continued to meet the needs of the Society and its members and that they reflected contemporary governance practice.
-In accordance with Rule 32(b) the recommended changes were put to members with voting conducted by electronic ballot which commenced on Monday 23 January 2023 at noon and closed on Monday 13 February 2023 at noon.
-The current Rules take effect from noon on 13 February 2023.
+In February 2023 and April 2024, the Council recommended minor changes to the Rules to ensure they continued to meet the needs of the Society and its members and to reflect contemporary governance practice.
+In accordance with Rule 32, the recommended changes were put to members, with voting conducted by electronic ballot.
+The current Rules took effect from noon on 15 April 2024 having been confirmed at the Annual General Meeting held on 17 April 2024.

-The Act of Incorporation and the Rules, as approved at the close of the electronic ballot at noon on 13 February 2023, are shown here: Act and Rules (PDF).
+The current Act of Incorporation and the Rules are shown here: Act and Rules (PDF).

 Society Policies